Women Talk About Giving Up Alcohol

 A couple of years ago, there was a conversation sparked by an essay in Quartz about why women drink alcohol.
 The piece received mixed reviews, in large part because, well, lots of people drink for a lot of different reasons.
-Similarly, people give up or abstain from alcohol for various reasons.
+Similarly, people cite all sorts of factors for deciding to give up or abstain from alcohol.
 For some, giving up drinking is for dietary reasons, physical health concerns, or mental health issues.
 Sometimes it’s because someone becomes addicted to alcohol and needs to quit.

 Anne T. Donahue, a writer in her thirties who identifies as an alcoholic tells Brit+Co that she started drinking when she was a teenager.
 “Like most teens, I didn’t have a healthy learned relationship to alcohol.
 I drank to get drunk,” she says.

 Donahue tells us the “a-ha moment” that finally prompted her to get sober came in her twenties after she drove home drunk one night and could not remember the drive the next morning.
 “I realized I wasn’t in control anymore and I stopped.”